brian6484/CSKnowledge/Database/Redis/redis theory.md

 partition data to distribute load among multiple instances.
 The application, instead of Redis server, can decide how to partition this data via a hash function or keys.

+## Limitations
+1) It is single thread and while it ensures Aciditiy, it limits the potential scability of computers with multiple CPU cores.
+2) It cannot do complex queries that are often associated with RDB since it is a simple key-data data structure.
+3) For heavy write operations, Redis is limited in I/O performance especially when using **syncrhonous persistence mechanism like
+AOF**.